lauedoucet/3D-TicTacToe/README.md

 which looks at the matrices to find either a winning move or block the player.

 # Learning outcomes
 Getting my feet wet with different C++ concepts and functionality.
 Added a local multiplayer for variety.
+Currently working on unit testing using google test and CMake.